Love Productions

 Love Productions Limited is a UK-based television production company.
 Its cooking competition series The Great British Bake Off is among the most watched shows in the UK of its era.

 History

 Richard McKerrow and Anna Beattie formed Love Productions in 2004.
 In 2014, Sky acquired a 70% stake in Love Productions.
 In 2020, Sky bought the remaining shares making the studio a wholly owned subsidiary, seemingly part of a strategy to build a production empire.
 The acquisition came on the back of increased dividends for Sky 2019 of £22.7 million compared with £3.5 million in 2018; while two directors received £4.6 million in 2019, up from three directors receiving £1.4 million in 2018.

 In 2020, the company's key "Bake off" series of productions has been postponed due to the COVID-19 pandemic which is likely to result in a loss of income in 2020/21.

 Love Productions is also associated with the brands Love West, based in Bristol, and Love Productions USA.

+As part of the ongoing takeover of ITV's broadcasting arm by Sky, Love Productions is expected to be sold to ITV Studios.